k-kapp/Box-Man/README.md

 #Sokoban

-A Sokoban clone.
+A Sokoban clone, written in C#.
 The user must push all boxes onto the dots.
 This version that I wrote can take customized maps (puzzles) to play on.
 The user may design puzzles him/herself, after which they go into the "reserved" pool of puzzles.
 Only the "active" pool of puzzles are played.
 The reserved and active pools may be modified via the puzzle selector (from the main menu) shown in the fourth screenshot below.

 A custom API was written to facilitate the creation of a GUI for the game.
 This included creating classes for buttons, forms, etc. This was done using the graphics functionality provided by the XNA framework (through Monogame).